By Leeann Froese Let’s Explore the World of Wine Sponsorship Requests

 You might not believe this, but wineries get asked to give their wines away every single day.
 Can you think of another for profit industry that is asked to give their manufactured goods away on a daily basis?
 Why should a winery give you free wine?

 Wineries are for profit businesses.
 Even when they contribute wines, they need to pay hard costs for the product, handling, and taxes on any wines they donate.
 If your request is for a for-profit business or ticketed event, then the wineries that we work with are generally not interested in making donations.
 They're generally only interested in making a donation if there's a charitable cause attached to it, or if there is a partial purchase to be joined by a donation.
 So don’t ask.
 Work the cost of wine into your budget and purchase it.
-Or get a license, buy the wine and it at your event and make your profit that way.
+Or get a license, buy the wine and sell it at your event and make your profit that way.

 Experience tells me that unless wine is an integral part of an event, attendees don’t care or remember the wines they are served.
 So any wineries giving wine under these circumstances are giving it away without expecting anything in exchange.
 This is RARE.
 Again, wineries are for profit, just like shoe stores, spas, restaurants and charity fundraisers.